cesar-douady/open-lmake/README.md

 			- ST      controls the -fsantize=thread                       option  (exclusive with SA                         )
 			- P       controls the -pg                                    option  (profiling info is in gmon.out.<tool>.<pid>)
 		- the -j flag of make is automatically set to the number of processors, you may want to override this, though
+	- this is true the first time you run make.
+After that, these values are remembered in the file sys_config.env.
+	- you can freely modify this file sys_config.env, though, it will be taken into account.
 	- it is up to you to provide a suitable LD\_LIBRARY\_PATH value. it will be transferred as a default value for rules, to the extent it is necessary to provide the lmake semantic